UniversalDependencies/docs/treebanks/hr_set/index.md

 </ul>

 <ul>
-<li>This corpus contains 7 lemmas tagged as auxiliaries (AUX): banka, bilo, biti, htjeti, moći, nakostriješiti, susretati</li>
+<li>This corpus contains 2 lemmas tagged as auxiliaries (AUX): biti, htjeti</li>
 </ul>

 <ul>
-<li>Out of the above, 3 lemmas occurred sometimes as AUX and sometimes as VERB: htjeti, moći, susretati</li>
+<li>Out of the above, 1 lemmas occurred sometimes as AUX and sometimes as VERB: htjeti</li>
 </ul>

 <ul>